 The Restless Ones was the last World Wide Picture to be directed by Dick Ross.
 Ross, owner of Great Commission Films, had first met Graham in 1949 and began filming some of his crusades soon after, for documentary purposes.
 Some of this footage would be used years later in films like Wiretapper (1955) and No Longer Alone (1978), which dramatized the true stories of people who had become Christians at some of Graham’s earliest crusades.

-World Wide’s first dramatic film was Mr. Texas, produced during the Fort Worth crusade in 1951.
+The first dramatic film Ross directed for World Wide Pictures was Mr. Texas, produced during the Fort Worth crusade in 1951.
 It was followed by Oiltown, U.S.A.
-(1954), in which the climactic Billy Graham sermon is delivered not at a crusade but through a television broadcast; Souls in Conflict (1955), set during the London crusade in 1954; The Heart Is a Rebel (1958), set during the New York crusade in 1957; and Shadow of the Boomerang (1960), set in Australia.
+(1954), in which the climactic Billy Graham sermon is delivered not at a crusade but through a television broadcast; Souls in Conflict (1955), set during the London crusade in 1954; The Heart Is a Rebel (1958), set during the New York crusade in 1957; and Shadow of the Boomerang (1960), set during the Australia crusades in 1959.

 All of these films concern characters who at first are skeptical of the claims of Christianity, openly living sinful lives, or sincerely looking for answers to their questions about the deeper meaning of life; and in the end, most of these characters come to Christ — assisted perhaps by the witness of friends or family, and usually after hearing Graham preach.